Thank you for being with us in this world premiere season, see you in 2024!

 Are all departures at fixed times?

-Are the base and summit chalets open during the show?
+Are the base and summit chalet open during the activity?

 Do we have access to the toilets in the chalets, toilets in the middle of the course?

 Restrooms are available at both the summit and base chalets.
 Approximately 45 minutes separate the two chalets, and there are no other restroom facilities available along the course.